 “A few generations ago, people did not think of science as something they could use to help them get in shape.
-Just as science revolutionized how people understand what it means to get in shape, it has the potential to revolutionize our pursuit of pleasure, connection, and trance-like states,” adds Nathaniel.
+Just as science revolutionized how people understand what it means to get in shape, it can potentially revolutionize our pursuit of pleasure, connection, and trance-like states,” adds Nathaniel.

 Authors Nathaniel and Emily Morris have a combined 30+ years as thought leaders in the cannabis and psychedelic spaces.
 Nathaniel’s work with cannabis and rare psychedelic plants has been profiled on The Discovery Channel, MSNBC, PBS, and more.
-Emily was recognized as Miss High Times 2012 by High Times Magazine, where she had the opportunity to immerse herself in different cannabis cultures around the world.
+Emily was recognized as Miss High Times 2012 by High Times Magazine, where she had the opportunity to immerse herself in different cannabis cultures worldwide.